Naval Air Weapons Station China Lake

 Naval Air Weapons Station (NAWS) China Lake is a large military installation in California that supports the research, testing and evaluation programs of the United States Navy.
 It is part of Navy Region Southwest under Commander, Navy Installations Command, and was originally known as Naval Ordnance Test Station (NOTS).

 The installation is located in the Western Mojave Desert region of California, approximately 150 mi north of Los Angeles.
 Occupying land in three counties – Kern, San Bernardino, and Inyo – the installation's closest neighbors are the city of Ridgecrest and the communities of Inyokern, Trona, and Darwin.

-China Lake is the United States Navy's largest single landholding, representing 85% of the Navy's land for weapons and armaments research, development, acquisition, testing and evaluation (RDAT&E) use and 38% of the Navy's land holdings worldwide.
+China Lake is the United States Navy's largest single landholding, representing 85% of the Navy's land for weapons and armaments research, development, acquisition, testing, and evaluation (RDAT&E) use and 38% of the Navy's land holdings worldwide.
 In total, its two ranges and main site cover more than 1100000 acre, an area larger than the state of Rhode Island.
-As of 2010, at least 95% of that land has been left undeveloped.
+As of 2010, at least 95% of that land is undeveloped.
 The roughly $3 billion infrastructure of the installation consists of 2,132 buildings and facilities, 329 mi of paved roads, and 1801 mi of unpaved roads.

 The 19600 sqmi of restricted and controlled airspace at China Lake makes up 12% of California's total airspace.
 Jointly controlled by NAWS China Lake, Edwards Air Force Base and Fort Irwin, this airspace is known as the R-2508 Special Use Airspace Complex.

-A 7.1 magnitude earthquake on July 5, 2019, whose epicenter was within the boundaries of NAWS China Lake, resulted in the facility being temporarily evaluated as "not mission capable” due to damage.
+A 7.1 magnitude earthquake on July 5, 2019, whose epicenter was within the boundaries of NAWS China Lake, resulted in the facility being temporarily evaluated as "not mission capable" due to damage.

+Geography

+Location

+The installation is located in the Western Mojave Desert region of California, approximately 150 mi north of Los Angeles.
+Occupying land in three counties – Kern, San Bernardino, and Inyo – the installation's closest neighbors are the city of Ridgecrest and the communities of Inyokern, Trona, and Darwin.